ADMP-706949/data-management-tutorial/02_spark_practicalv2.md

 print(rdd_temp_K)
 ~~~

-Write the script below in your note and inspect the result.
+Write the script in your note and inspect the result.
 You will recognize the map function (please note it is not the pure python map function but PySpark map function).
 It acts here as the transformation function while collect is the action.
 It pulls all elements of the RDD to the driver.
 This can be useful if your program filters RDDs down to a very small size and you’d like to deal with it locally.

 #### More common transformations and actions supported by Spark with explanation of they mean:
 http://spark.apache.org/docs/latest/programming-guide.html#transformations (List of transformations, such as map())